Noxx-7/Small-language-model/README.md

 - FP16 overflow in attention logits
 - Gradient explosion at scale

-See the companion book *"200 Iterations: Cracking the Code of the Small Language Model"* for detailed debugging case studies.
+See the companion book *"200 Iterations: Cracking the Code"* for detailed debugging case studies.
 ---